canonical/ubuntu.com/templates/kubernetes/docs/storage.md

 ### Verification

-Now you can look at your **CDK** cluster to verify things are working.
+Now you can look at your **Charmed Kubernetes** cluster to verify things are working.
 Running:

 ```bash
 kubectl get sc,po